MilaNLProc/simple-generation/README.md

     num_return_sequences: int = 1
 ```

 - We set the tokenizer to use left padding.
 This is required for batched inference with `AutoModelForCausalLM` but should also be fine with any other `AutoModelForSeq2SeqLM` since we use attention masks.
+It is also recommended for VLM batch generations.
+See [this issue](https://github.com/huggingface/transformers/issues/3021#issuecomment-1454266627) and [usage tips](https://huggingface.co/docs/transformers/model_doc/llava_next#usage-tips) for more details.

 ## Warning